(Note: This post contains spoilers for “Deadpool 2.”)

 You can catch Lee during the sequence in which Deadpool (Ryan Reynolds) and the rest of his X-Force buds jump out of a helicopter to parachute down onto a prison convey transporting Russell (Julian Dennison).
 While all the other X-Force members are scattered by the high winds that Deadpool ignored, Domino (Zazie Beetz) still finds herself on course.

-As Domino descends toward the convoy, she passes a building with a wall-sized mural of Lee’s face, painted in psychedelic colors.
-It whips by very quickly on the right side of the frame as Domino lands on the convoy.
+As Domino descends toward the convoy, she passes a building with a wall-sized mural of Lee’s face, painted in tropical colors.
+It whips by very quickly on the right side of the frame as Domino lands on the truck.

 It’s a bit unusual that Lee didn’t show up in a normal cameo in “Deadpool 2,” since he usually appears in person.
 In the first “Deadpool,” he played a DJ in a strip club that Wade Wilson’s girlfriend Vanessa (Morena Baccarin) works at, and most recently, in “Avengers: Infinity War,” he drove the bus taking Peter Parker (Tom Holland) and Ned (Jacob Batalon) on a field trip just as Thanos’ minions attack New York.